algon85/revit-structural-modeling-foundations/explanations/material-association-and-behavior.md

 ## 2. Material-Driven Join Behavior

-[Image: Comparison of joined vs. unjoined concrete elements based on material assignment]
+[(To be added)Image: Comparison of joined vs. unjoined concrete elements based on material assignment]

 ---